Nasdin/Predicting-Mosquito-Hotspots/README.md

 - Model Selection

 ## Ensemble and model stacking
-I apply cross validation and perform model ensemble for various models then use a meta learner to learn the output of these models to achieve an even higher predictive accuracy
+I apply cross validation and perform model ensemble for various models then use a meta learner to learn the output of these models to achieve an even higher predictive accuracy.
+- Used an ensemble of random forest classifiers and sklearn without having to resort to deep learning and yet still achieved a 99% accuracy.